Templates

 - When a common type is required:

-- For extension function templates it is necessary to know the type-specific template parameter(s) even before we write the function name, where the function-specific template parameters are given.
+- For extension function templates specify the type-specific template parameter(s) first.
+The function-specific template parameters are given after the function name.

 Requires